 - Online re-sell sites or accounts (for example, this one for sustainable secondhand clothing)

-The great thing about most of these platforms is they have built-in search engines that make it easy to find the item you know your loved one wants (this is how I found a gift for my daughter this year when she asked for a specific unicorn toy).
-And in the age of COVID, arranging a physically distanced pickup/dropoff is relatively easy.
-Sometimes, it may even be possible to arrange the item you find to be shipped.
+The great thing about most of these platforms is they have built-in search engines that make it easy to find the item you know your loved one wants (this is how I found a gift for my daughter when she asked for a specific unicorn toy).
+In many cases, it’s even be possible to arrange the item you find to be shipped.

 Let us know in the comments if you try it out!